comododragon/bitanes2/README.md

 ./bin/bitanes2 data/small/er_20_4_03.net
 ```

-3. (b) By default, OpenMP will use 2 threads + the master thread.
+3. (b) By default, Pthreads will use 2 threads + the master thread.
 You can override this setting by passing the number of threads as argument:

 ```
 ./bin/bitanes2 data/small/er_20_4_03.net 8